percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 ## New features and improvements

 - [EVEREST-509](https://perconadev.atlassian.net/browse/EVEREST-509) - We've completed support for Scheduled Backups functionality, extending automated backup capabilities to PostgreSQL databases as well.
-- [EVEREST-748](https://perconadev.atlassian.net/browse/EVEREST-748) Integrate with PGO v2.3.1

-- [EVEREST-821](https://perconadev.atlassian.net/browse/EVEREST-821) - We have added a copy button next to the **Host** string on the **Connection Details** panel to enable you to copy the host string easily.
+- [EVEREST-821](https://perconadev.atlassian.net/browse/EVEREST-821) - We've added a copy button next to the **Host** string on the **Connection Details** panel to enable you to copy the host string easily.

+- [EVEREST-748](https://perconadev.atlassian.net/browse/EVEREST-748) - The PostgreSQL operator has been upgraded to version 2.3.1.

 ## Bugs fixed

-- [EVEREST-748](https://perconadev.atlassian.net/browse/EVEREST-748) - Unable to turn on monitoring
 - [EVEREST-802](https://perconadev.atlassian.net/browse/EVEREST-802) - When editing a MongoDB database, the **Storage location** field on the **Backups** page is now disabled to prevent changes to the current location.
 This limitation stems from a restriction in Everest, which currently restricts MongoDB databases to utilizing a single storage location for backups.
 - [EVEREST-814](https://perconadev.atlassian.net/browse/EVEREST-814) - After uninstalling and reinstalling Percona Everest, the login token was not displayed.
 To log in to Percona Everest, the token from the first installation had to be used.
 The issue has been resolved now.
 - [EVEREST-827](https://perconadev.atlassian.net/browse/EVEREST-827) - When trying to set up a fourth scheduled backup for PostgreSQL databases, Everest now notifies that initiating another backup is not possible when three backup schedules are already in place.
 This restriction is due to a current limitation in the PostgreSQL Operator, which allows a maximum of three concurrent backups to be scheduled for PostgreSQL databases.